 Cross platform App Development – React Native and Flutter taking the market by storm

-Cross platform mobile app development – the 2019 most trending topic among all those with an interest in software production.
+Cross platform mobile app development – the 2019/2020 top trending topic in the software production landscape.
 Startups and established businesses, big brands, as well as software developers and software houses, – they, or dare I say – we all want the same thing when producing software.
 We want it done quickly, at the lowest possible cost and highest possible quality.

-Wanting is all well and good.
-But, you really cannot have it all.
+Wanting both the best and the cheapest is all well and good.
+But, you can’t have it all.
 Or can you?
-What about the utopian idea, the holy grail of all things mobile – the almighty cross-platform development?
+What about the Utopian idea, the holy grail of all things mobile – the almighty cross-platform development?

-React Native and Flutter are the current talk of the town, where Xamarin, Ionic and Phonegap are leaning towards decline.
-I will cut to the chase of “The Cross-Platform Race” and focus on the 2019 edition’s leaders – React Native and Flutter.
+Without a doubt, React Native and Flutter are the current talk of the town, where Xamarin, Ionic and Phonegap (along with a number of others) are leaning towards decline.
+I will cut to the chase of “The Cross-Platform Race” and focus on the 2020 edition’s leaders – React Native and Flutter.

 Cross Platform Development

-React Native – Cross platform mobile development framework
+React Native – top cross platform mobile development framework

 The Facebook-created cross-platform framework has been around for a good few years now.
 A very good initial reception and lots of Facebook’s parental care gave the framework a solid base for growth.